 Selection into the program is based on the following scoring methods:

-- Prerequisite Courses Anatomy and Physiology I, College Algebra, College Physics (1401 or 1415), English Composition I, Introduction to Psychology, and Humanities or Fine Arts Elective.
+- Prerequisite Courses Anatomy and Physiology I, Anatomy and Physiology II, College Algebra, College Physics (1401 or 1415), English Composition I, Introduction to Psychology, and Humanities or Fine Arts Elective.
 Science courses (BIOL 2401 and BIOL 2402) must have been taken within 5 years prior to admission.
 If BIOL 2401, 2402 courses are older than 5 years but proof of working medical experience can be provided, a waiver may be granted by the Program Director on a case-by-case basis.
 Preferred GPA of 3.5 in prerequisite courses.
 (Points will be awarded for each course completed) A = 4 points, B = 3 points, C = 2 points

 - Points awarded for a previous degree: Master's - 8 points, Bachelor's - 6 points, Associate's - 4 points